Two Americans have died volunteering for an anti-ISIS militia in Syria

-LONDON — An American fighting alongside the Kurds, 28-year-old Robert Grodt was killed in Syria, his partner and the mother of his child Kaylee Dedrick confirmed to NBC News Wednesday.
+LONDON — An American fighting as a volunteer alongside a Kurdish militia has been killed in Syria, his partner and mother of his child confirmed to NBC News on Wednesday.

 The exact number of Americans volunteering for local anti-ISIS militias isn't known, but doing so is "strongly discouraged" by the State Department.